-Lemmel syndrome is defined as an obstructive jaundice caused by a periampullary duodenal diverticulum (of the second part of the duodenum) compressing the intrapancreatic part of the common bile duct with resultant upstream dilatation of the extra- and intrahepatic bile ducts.
+Lemmel syndrome is defined as obstructive jaundice caused by a periampullary duodenal diverticulum compressing the intrapancreatic common bile duct with resultant bile duct dilatation.

-Leptospirosis results from infection of the zoonoses Leptospira spp.
+Leptospirosis results from infection by the zoonotic Leptospira spp.
 The condition can have multiorgan manifestations.
 Commonly affected organs include:

 lung: pulmonary leptospirosis